edeno/Better-Science-Code/src/presentation.md

 ------------------

-If you change your code, you want to know what still works and what has broken
+If you change your code, you want to know what still works and what has broken (Regression)

 ------------------